 Alfred’s father Immanuel Nobel was an inventor and builder.
 When Alfred was five years old his father moved to St. Petersburg, where he set up an engineering factory.
 Immanuel’s wife Andriette and their sons Robert, Ludvig and Alfred joined him in Russia a few years later.
 Less than a year after her arrival in St. Petersburg, Andriette gave birth to a boy, Emil.
 After that she had another son and a daughter, but both died as infants.

-This house on 24 Petrogradskaya Embankment was where the Nobel family lived until 1859.
+The house on 24 Petrogradskaya Embankment where the Nobel family lived until 1859

 In St. Petersburg, the Nobel family enjoyed a living standard far higher than they had experienced in Stockholm.
 But theirs was not a life of luxury.
 The Nobels lived in a single-story wooden house that gave an impression of bourgeois comfort.